pubnub/pubnub-mcp-server/resources/sdk_docs/unity_channel-groups.md

 # Channel Groups API for Unity SDK

-Channel groups allow you to bundle thousands of channels into a named group.
-You can subscribe to a channel group to receive messages from all channels it contains.
+Channel groups let you bundle many channels under a single group name.
+You can subscribe to a channel group to receive messages from all its member channels.

 Channel group operations
 - You can't publish to a channel group.
 Publish to individual channels instead.